qikunxiang/MatchingForTeams/README.md

         - **test\_mesh\_intersect\_power\_diagram.cpp**: C++ code for testing the function mesh\_intersect\_power\_diagram

 + **exp/** contains the scripts to run the numerical experiments (see below for detailed instructions)
-	- **BusinessLocation\_EXP/**: contains all the relevant scripts used for the business location distribution experiment
+	- **BusinessLocation\_EXP/**: contains all the relevant scripts used for the retail business experiment

 	- **WassersteinBarycenter\_Exp/**: contains all the relevant scripts for the 2-Wasserstein barycenter experiment with general input measures